Q. What roads are maintained by the RCKC?

 Q. If a tree falls in the traveled portion of the roadway designed for public travel; what do I do?

 A. Please call the RCKC office immediately and/or 911 after normal business hours.
 The RCKC as first responders will respond accordingly.
-The relocated fallen trees as part of emergency response will be moved outside of the road right-of-way when possible.
-The relocated fallen tree will be left for the property owner’s use and/or disposal unless they contact the RCKC within 15 days of the fallen tree being relocated that they request it be cut and/or removed.
+Fallen trees within the traveled portion of the right-of-way will be moved outside of the road right-of-way to adjacent property when possible (except in those instances where the RCKC holds title to the entire road right-of-way typically in plat areas).
+The relocated fallen trees will be left for the property owner’s use and/or disposal.
+Within fifteen (15 days) of a fallen tree being relocated, the property owner may complete and submit a request that the fallen tree moved by the RCKC, county, municipal or township police, fire, emergency or public utility personnel be cut and stacked adjacent to the public right-of-way, or may request that it be removed.
+A pink flag will be left near the relocated tree informing residents they have (15 days) to contact the RCKC for tree removal options.
 For those property owners that do contact RCKC accordingly, the RCKC will return as determined within other RCKC activities and priorities.
-(See Roadside Vegetation Management Policy)
+(See Roadside Vegetation Management Policy and Tree Removal Brochure)

 Q. What about trees that may impact a project improvement?